 As Pomfrey was turning towards Pettigrew, Sirius stopped her saying, 'No, not yet.
 I want an anti-transforming spell placed on him.
 He is an Animagus and can turn into a rat.
 I will not have him escaping now.'

 'And why would he want to do that, Black?' asked McGonagall as she entered, a severe expression on her face.
-Just behind her was another woman with short grey hair, a monocle and an expression mirroring McGonagall's, a tall man who looked like an old lion, a dark skinned bald man and finally, most intimidating of all, an old grizzled man who had more spare parts and scars than what was normal.
+Just behind her was another woman with short grey hair, a monocle and an expression mirroring McGonagall's, a tall man who looked like an old lion, a dark skinned bald man and finally, most intimidating of all, an old grizzled man who seemed to be made up of spare parts and scars.

 'Black!' grunted the grizzled old man, looking at Sirius with a dangerous glint in his original beady black eye.
 The electric blue eye which had Harry transfixed swivelled around the office before it came to rest on Pettigrew.
 'Pettigrew?' the man said in shock, after looking at the man closer.
-Both his eyes widened in shock at this.
+Both his eyes widened in shock upon recognising a supposedly dead man.